What Is an Encrypted Email?

 Encrypted Attachments

-Instead of encrypting the whole email, you just encrypt the attachment using a file encryption software or service.
+But in a tight situation, you can encrypt only the attachment using a file encryption software or service.
 You then attach this encrypted file to your email.
 The recipient will need the correct key or password to decrypt and access the file.

 This method is usually simpler since the sender and recipient don’t have to have compatible email encryption setups.
 Also, the email itself is still readable so that the recipient can understand the context of the attached file.